-STEP 3: Run Test
+Step 3: Run test

-STEP 4: Determine Results
+Step 4: Determine results

-JESTION SET 3: What conclusions about the validity and value of the definition were det determined?
-7. Did the test suggest that the definition is empirically valid?
-8. 9.
-In terms of the DTCS's negative hypothesis: a.
-Did the definition or any of its key characteristics lead the test to faulty empirical results? b.
-Did the definition or any of its key characteristics lead the test to flawed theoretical conclusions? c.
+Question Set 3: What conclusions about the validity and value of the definition were determined?

+- 7. Did the test suggest that the definition is empirically valid? - 8.
+Did the test suggest that the definition is theoretically valuable? - 9.
+In terms of the DTCS's negative hypothesis: - a.
+Did the definition or any of its key characteristics lead the test to faulty empirical results? - b.
+Did the definition or any of its key characteristics lead the test to flawed theoretical conclusions? - c.
 Does the definition obey Occam's razor; or is it a lot of work for little empirical or theoretical yield?